ArrayIterator 类

 - ArrayIterator::rewind — Rewind array back to the start

-- ArrayIterator::seek — Seek to position
+- ArrayIterator::seek — Seeks to a position

 - ArrayIterator::serialize — Serialize